 Contact Info: Vice Chancellor and General Counsel (919-515-3071)

-1.2 The Office of the Provost and Executive Vice Chancellor, in consultation with the Office of General Counsel, shall be responsible for scheduling all appellate hearings before the Academic Affairs and Personnel Committee.
+1.2 The Office of the Executive Vice Chancellor and Provost, in consultation with the Office of General Counsel, shall be responsible for scheduling all appellate hearings before the University Affairs Committee.

-1.3 The Office of General Counsel is responsible for compiling and forwarding the record on appeal to the Academic Affairs and Personnel Committee, notifying the individual who has filed notice of appeal of (a) the schedule for submission of documents related to the appeal and (b) the opportunity to comment upon the record prior to submission to the Academic Affairs and Personnel Committee; ensuring that the administrator whose decision is being appealed is provided an opportunity to respond to the appeal; and notifying the parties of the scheduled hearing date.
+1.3 The Office of General Counsel is responsible for compiling and forwarding the record on appeal to the University Affairs Committee, notifying the individual who has filed notice of appeal of (a) the schedule for submission of documents related to the appeal and (b) the opportunity to comment upon the record prior to submission to the University Affairs Committee; ensuring that the administrator whose decision is being appealed is provided an opportunity to respond to the appeal; and notifying the parties of the scheduled hearing date.

 2. NOTICE OF APPEAL

-2.1 An individual appealing the disposition of his or her grievance or review by the Chancellor or Chancellor’s designee must file written notice of appeal with the Board of Trustees, by submitting such notice to the Provost and Executive Vice Chancellor, with adequate evidence of delivery, within 10 business days after the individual’s receipt of the Chancellor’s decision.
+2.1 An individual appealing the disposition of his or her grievance or review by the Chancellor or Chancellor’s designee must file written notice of appeal with the Board of Trustees, by submitting such notice to the Executive Vice Chancellor and Provost, with adequate evidence of delivery, within 10 business days after the individual’s receipt of the Chancellor’s decision.
 The notice shall contain a brief statement of the basis for the appeal.